shoui520/shoui520.github.io/docs/faq.md

 ### How many new cards per day?
 Just do 10.
 If you feel like it is too less, do 15 or 20.
 Please bear in mind that the more new cards you do, the more reviews you’ll get.
 ### Mining Mentality: When to mine (add to Anki) or just to look up and carry on?
 Hey look, I’m not even gonna go into this because I think if you just do what I do, you won’t worry about things like this.
 Here’s what I do.
 The only things I mine are from anime I have already seen, or from books I’ve already read.
 The point is that if you’re looking up, you will remember about maybe half of what you looked up, I can’t say for sure though.
 So you go back to the content you just watched/read and mine whatever you didn’t remember.
 I’ve been doing this for nearly 6 months and it has worked great for me, and I think it will do for you too.
+EDIT 2021 uhh I just mine everything when i see it now no matter how ridiculous it is
 ### How many cards do you make per day?
 One anime episode worth of cards per day.
 I mine anime I have already watched.
 When I run out of new cards I mine another episode to stock up on more cards to learn.
 I also mine books I’ve already read.
 I add 20 cards to review for the next day.
 ### When is Kun-yomi and On-yomi used?